rydercalmdown/stranger_things_lights/README.md

 # Stranger Things Lights
-This is the code from my stranger things lights project.
-It's comprised of a firmware component designed to run on an ESP8266, and a server component made of flask and redis.
+This is the raspberry pi based code for my stranger things project.

+## Deployment
+I run the project as two separate servers, but you can run it all on one raspberry pi with port forwarding - it's just less secure.